Best Practices in Birth Control Education Online Course

 - School Nurses

-- Identify contraceptive methods currently available
+- Identify contraceptive methods currently available and potential health benefits

 - Incorporate a “Tiered Effectiveness” approach and “Reproductive Life Planning” into birth control group education and one-on-one counseling